anyscale/templates/templates/endpoints_v2/README.md

 ## Step 3 - Deploying a production service

-To deploy an application with one model as an Anyscale Service, update the file name to the generated one and run the following command :
+To deploy an application with one model as an Anyscale Service, update the file name to the generated one and run the following command:

 ```python
 # Deploy the serve app to production with a given service name.